-Stem cells can divide and change into different types of specialized, mature cells.
+Stem cells are immature cells that can divide and change into different types of mature cells with different jobs.
 There are 2 main types of stem cells:

-Research to date shows that stem cell treatments using a patient’s own cells tend to be safe for the treatment of osteoarthritis.
-Most injection-based treatments use a patient’s own MSCs (called autologous MSCs) taken from bone marrow or fat.
+Research to date shows that stem cell treatments using a patient’s own cells tend to be safe for OA.
+Most injection-based treatments use a patient’s own MSCs (called autologous MSCs) taken from their bone marrow or fat.

-Please be aware there are treatments called regenerative therapies that are sometimes called stem cell treatments, but don’t use stem cells.
-These include platelet rich plasma (PRP) treatment, which is more correct to describe as a “cell therapy” since it uses a type of blood cell called a platelet.
+Please be aware there are treatments called “regenerative therapies” that are sometimes called stem cell treatments.
+But these treatments don’t use stem cells.
+These include platelet rich plasma (PRP) treatments.
+It’s more correct to call this type of treatment a “cell therapy” since it uses a type of blood cell called a platelet.

-If you are thinking about a stem cell transplant for osteoarthritis you may want to ask the following questions to help educate yourself about safety and quality of care of the clinic or provider.
+Stem cell treatments are not available in Alberta.
+If you are thinking about a stem cell treatment for OA outside of Alberta, you may want to ask the following questions.
+This will help you to learn more about the safety and quality of care of the clinic or provider.

-If you would like to learn more about research on stem cells for osteoarthritis in Alberta, contact the Scientific Office of the Bone and Joint Health (BJH) Strategic Clinical Network (SCN) at BJHSCN_SO@ahs.ca.
+If you would like to learn more about research on stem cells for OA in Alberta, contact the Scientific Office of the Bone and Joint Health Strategic Clinical Network (BJH SCN) at

 Author: Bone and Joint Health Strategic Clinical Network, Alberta Health Services

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact email@example.com.